IMSY-DKFZ/xilens/docs/source/index.rst

 Getting started
 ===============
-Installing dependencies, building SUSICAM and how to use SUSICAM is all introduced in the getting started section:
+Installing dependencies, building :code:`XiLens` and how to use :code:`XiLens` is all introduced in the getting started section:

 .. toctree::
     :maxdepth: 1